-Academic expectations of all UNI graduate students will also apply to UNI Athletic Training Students.
-UNI Athletic Training Students must obtain a grade of C+ in all coursework.
+Academic expectations of all UNI graduate students will also apply to UNI Master of Athletic Training Students.
 A cumulative grade index of 3.00 (B average) must be earned in all courses required for the degree or applying to the degree.
 No more than six (6) semester hours of C credit (C+, C, C-) may be applied toward credit for graduation.
 When C-range grades on the advisement report exceed the six hour limit, one or more of such courses must be repeated.
-A course taken to satisfy degree requirements in which a student receives a D+, D, D- F or NC grade will not be considered satisfactory and must be repeated.
+A course taken to satisfy degree requirements in which a student receives a D+, D, D-F or NC grade will not be considered satisfactory and must be repeated.
 The original grade for any repeated course will be included in the computation for the Plan GPA, as well as in the overall cumulative GPA.